RPLC Grant Making

 Last year, we helped over 300 households through buying white goods, furniture or household items, or paying utility bills or child-related expenditure.
 We aim to respond to requests as quickly as possible, depending on the quality of information received.
-Payments are made via BACs and are processed once a week.
+Payments are made via BACs and are processed twice per week.

 Regularly Funded Organisations